- Listed Organizations on Campus

 - Community Resources and Organizations

 The CRHC is committed to the advancement of civil rights and social justice research, education and outreach.

 The center promotes equality, builds community, and increases understanding of lesbian, gay, bisexual, transgender, and queer/questioning experiences

 The RCLC welcomes residents and partners to safely gather and interact according to any number of interests and/or for planning neighborhood activities

 Las Casa de Amistad is a charitable organization that functions as a community center on the west side of South Bend.

 HLC was founded in 1999.
 HLC is becoming one of Michiana's leading organizations serving the Latino community within the area.
 A non-partisan organization with the vision of uniting all Latino leaders in Northern Indiana, HLC members are committed to serving their community.

-A certificate in Social and Cultural Certificate prepares students to live in the global village and to be successful in the increasingly diverse workplace, the Department of Sociology and Anthropology offers a Certificate in Social and Cultural Diversity.
+A certificate in Social and Cultural Diversity prepares students to live in the global village and to be successful in the increasingly diverse workplace.

 African American Studies